Dog Separation Anxiety Guide: Symptoms, Training, and Help

 - Loss of another household pet or family member — grief and disruption of the social structure

-- Traumatic experience during an absence — a storm, fireworks, or distressing event that occurred while alone
+- Traumatic experience during an absence — a storm, fireworks, or distressing event that occurred while alone (if your dog shows fear specifically during noise events rather than absences, dog noise phobia from thunder and fireworks is a distinct condition with its own treatment protocol)

 How owner behavior patterns can reinforce anxiety